Affordable Atlanta Neighborhoods

 Avondale Estates is a place where a traditional neighborhood shares a wonderful setting with a healthy, vibrant downtown area.
 Neighbors go out of their way to get to know each other and make time to greet fellow residents and friends.

 If you are looking for an eclectic Atlanta neighborhood, look no further!
-Cabbagetown is home to a unique mix of artists, executives, young cuoples, singles and new families.
+Cabbagetown is home to a unique mix of artists, executives, young couples, singles and new families.

-**TIP: If you want to spend $100K to $175K on a home, you can try looking in the outskirts of the East Atlanta Village (zip code 30316).
+**TIP: If you want to spend less than $350K on a home, you can try looking in the outskirts of the East Atlanta Village (zip code 30316).

 A few miles east of Downtown Atlanta, Edgewood is one of the hottest neighborhoods in Atlanta for affordable housing and has experienced tremendous growth since the addition of the Edgewood Retail District in 2005.
 With easy access to I-20, Moreland and DeKalb Avenues and Memorial Drive, you can see why Edgewood is undergoing renovation.